-- (6) Includes 232,909 shares of common stock owned directly, 1,703,296 shares of common stock owned by Gould Investors and 13,977 shares of common stock owned by a foundation over which he has shared voting and dispositive power.
-Also includes 17,834 shares of common stock owned as custodian for his children as to which shares he disclaims beneficial ownership. - (7) Includes 203,406 shares of common stock owned directly, 1,703,296 shares of common stock owned by Gould Investors and 13,977 shares of common stock owned by a foundation over which he has shared voting and dispositive power.
-Also includes 42,352 shares of common stock owned as custodian for his children as to which shares he disclaims beneficial ownership. - (8) Includes 108,411 shares of common stock owned directly and by his IRA and profit sharing trust, of which he is the sole beneficiary, and 173,250 shares of common stock owned by pension trusts over which he has shared voting and dispositive power.
-Does not include 500 shares of common stock owned by his wife, as to which shares he disclaims any beneficial ownership interest. - (9) Includes 59,932 shares of common stock owned directly and by his IRA.
-Does not include 6,000 shares of common stock owned by his wife and 315 shares held by his daughter as to which shares he disclaims any beneficial ownership interest. - (10) Includes 87,760 shares of common stock owned directly and held in a margin account.
-Also includes 1,266 shares of common stock owned as custodian for a minor child as to which shares he disclaims beneficial ownership. - (11) Does not include 185 shares held by his spouse, as custodian for children under the Uniform Gift to Minors Act. - (12) Includes 20,157 shares of common stock owned directly and 2,500 shares held in his IRA account.
-Does not include 5,000 shares of common stock owned by his wife, as to which shares he disclaims any beneficial ownership interest. - (13) Address is 60 Cutter Mill Road, Suite 303, Great Neck, NY 11021. - (14) As of December 31, 2014, based (other than with respect to percentage ownership) on information set forth in Amendment No. 4 to Schedule 13G filed with the SEC on January 30, 2015 by BlackRock, Inc. This stockholder reported that it has sole voting power with respect to 901,706 shares, sole dispositive power with respect to 969,028 shares and that it does not share voting or dispositive power with respect to the shares it beneficially owns.
-BlackRock's business address is 40 East 52nd Street, New York, NY 10022. - (15) As of December 31, 2014, based (other than with respect to percentage ownership) on information set forth in a Schedule 13F filed with the SEC by Vanguard Fiduciary Trust Co., whose business address is 100 Vanguard Blvd., Malvern, PA, 19355.
+- (6) Includes 260,852 shares of common stock owned directly, 1,785,976 shares of common stock owned by Gould Investors and 13,977 shares of common stock owned by a foundation over which he has shared voting and dispositive power.
+Also includes 20,117 shares of common stock owned as custodian for his children as to which shares he disclaims beneficial ownership. - (7) Includes 222,206 shares of common stock owned directly, 1,785,976 shares of common stock owned by Gould Investors and 13,977 shares of common stock owned by a foundation over which he has shared voting and dispositive power.
+Also includes 42,352 shares of common stock owned as custodian for his children as to which shares he disclaims beneficial ownership. - (8) Includes 127,061 shares of common stock owned directly and by his IRA and profit sharing trust, of which he is the sole beneficiary, and 173,250 shares of common stock owned by pension trusts over which he has shared voting and dispositive power.
+Excludes 500 shares of common stock owned by his wife, as to which shares he disclaims beneficial ownership. - (9) Includes shares of common stock owned by his IRA.
+Excludes 6,000 shares of common stock owned by his wife as to which shares he disclaims beneficial ownership. - (10) Includes 1,266 shares of common stock owned as custodian for a minor child, as to which shares he disclaims beneficial ownership, and 96,960 shares of common stock owned directly and held in a margin account. - (11) Excludes 285 shares held by his spouse, as custodian for their children, as to which shares he disclaims beneficial ownership. - (12) Excludes 5,000 shares of common stock owned by his wife, as to which shares he disclaims beneficial ownership. - (13) Address is 60 Cutter Mill Road, Suite 303, Great Neck, NY 11021.
+We refer to Gould Investors L.P. as Gould Investors. - (14) As of December 31, 2016, based (other than with respect to percentage ownership) on information set forth in Amendment No. 6 to Schedule 13G filed with the SEC on January 25, 2017 by BlackRock, Inc., whose business address is 55 East 52nd Street, New York, NY 10055.
+This stockholder reported that it has sole voting power with respect to 1,198,280 shares, sole dispositive power with respect to 1,238,943 shares and that it does not share voting or dispositive power with respect to the shares it beneficially owns. - (15) As of December 31, 2016, based (other than with respect to percentage ownership) on information set forth in Amendment No. 3 to Schedule 13G filed with the SEC on February 10, 2017 by the Vanguard Group, whose business address is 100 Vanguard Blvd., Malvern, PA, 19355.
+This stockholder reported that it has sole voting power with respect to 16,460 shares, shared voting power with respect to 1,000 shares, sole dispositive power with respect to 1,562,067 shares and shared dispositive power with respect to 16,600 shares.